 Abigail woke up very slowly.
 She was warm and comfy and she stretched out her paws lazily, wriggling them against a soft blanket.
 Opening her eyes all she could see was a fuzzy yellow haze.
 Where was she?

-‘Good morning, what are you doing under there, it’s really not cold.’
+‘Good morning, what are you doing right under there, it’s really not cold.’
 Abigail pushed at the yellow blanket, that somehow had got tangled around her ears and over her head and sat up.
 Rubbing her eyes with her paws she blinked.
-The small white polar bear was sitting on the table next to her with a mug of something that smelt like hot chocolate and a plate of biscuits.
+The small white polar bear was sitting on the low table next to her with a mug of something that smelt like hot chocolate and a plate of biscuits.
 ‘I’ve dried your things, they’re over there next to that huge bag.
 What on earth have you got in it?’

 Abigail eyed the biscuits and reached out a paw.
 They looked delicious.
 ‘All my things,’ she mumbled through a mouthful of crumbs.